andotherstuff/garland-protocol/garland-v0.1.md

 ### 15.3 Availability

 Erasure coding ensures availability despite server failures.
-With (k, n) parameters, data survives the loss of any n - k servers.
+With (n, k) parameters, data survives the loss of any n - k servers.
 The hash chain ensures commit history survives relay churn as long as at least one relay retains the events.

 The system does not provide availability against censorship or targeted attacks where adversaries deliberately destroy more than n - k shares simultaneously.